(Note: This story was originally published July 1.)

 “We kind of ramped up the practice-schedule game plan of how we were going to be ready to go for the summer, and we executed it pretty well,” said Westmoreland, who intends to keep his home base in Colorado Springs with his wife, Erin.
 “I think I was more prepared this time than two years ago.”

-He will need that mindset for the journey ahead.
-The Korn Ferry Tour season is already 80-percent complete, with just five tournaments remaining before the playoffs.
-Westmoreland knows his odds of breaking into the Finals are slim; he'll need to elbow his way into the top 75 on the money list.
-While he’s not ruling it out, his focus is on December’s Korn Ferry Qualifying Tournament.
+He will need that mind-set for the journey ahead.
+His focus is on December’s Korn Ferry Qualifying Tournament.
 That means a host of state opens, Monday qualifiers, events off the grid.
 “Basically as many rounds as possible in July and August to get ready for the fall,” he says.
 Westmoreland received a sponsor's exemption into this week's PGA Tour's A Military Tribute at The Greenbrier, a chance for some real reps, and bank, before Q school.

-The PGA Tour is the end goal, which at the moment feels, and is, miles away.
+The tour is the end goal, which at the moment feels, and is, miles away.
 Westmoreland concedes it’s not exactly a direct flight.
 But after years of dreaming about the chance, the captain is finally in the pilot’s seat.

 “It’s a long shot,” Westmoreland says.
 “But I’m thankful for it.”